 - Marina Litvak (Sami Shamoon College of Engineering)

 - Scott Piao (SCC, Lancaster University)

-- Simonetta Montemagni (Istituto di Linguistica Computazionale – ILC, Italy)
+- Simonetta Montemagni (Istituto di Linguistica Computazionale – ILC)

 |NTUSD-Fin : A Market Sentiment Dictionary for Financial Social Media Data Applications||Chung-Chi Chen, Hen-Hsen Huang and Hsin-Hsi Chen|